DemiDec: World Scholar's Cup

 In 2006, citing disappointment that the United States Academic Decathlon ended at just a national level, Berdichevsky created the global academic competition the World Scholar's Cup.

 The World Scholar's Cup spans six subjects: science, history, literature, art/music, social studies, and a special area.
 At the competition, students participate in four events that encompass all six subjects: a curriculum-based debate, an essay, a multiple-choice test, and the "Scholar's Bowl," a live tournament in which team members collaborate to answer questions.

 Teams consist of either two or three students and can represent their school, multiple schools, or even whole countries.
 The culmination of the annual competition is held in one of the competing countries.
-Besides DemiDec, companies that sponsor the World Scholar's Cup include FunnelBrain and iClicker.
+Besides DemiDec, companies that sponsor the World Scholar's Cup include FunnelBrain and iRespond.

 Study Academies

 DemiDec also operates a number of academies in South Korea.
 Their programs prepare students in variety of subjects, with a special focus on SAT Preparation for Korean students interested in studying in America.